Cpizzle1/Machine-Learning-Modeling-in-Breast-Cancer-Prognosis/README.md

 * Likely cause of Chemotherapy and & Masectomy having lower survival curve is more aggressive/danger cancers will have individuals take a more proactive role in prevention. (ie mastectomy/chemo)

+## Other notable insights:
+* tp53 & pik3ca mutations occur approximately 20% more than nearest other mutations in patients that passed away due to cancer.
+* p53 mutations are dispersed across coding region (most common R175H: 10 occurances out of 280)
+* pik3ca mutations are much more focused(most common H1047R: 93 occurances out of 264, E545K:41 occurances out of 264)
+    - likely a CGU to CAU  codon mutation in H1047R

 ## Future Directions :